-The Olympic Games is the best known and the most famous sporting event in the world.
-It takes place every four years in a different specified city each time.
-For a city to be awarded the Olympic Games there is a long bid process whereby different cities bid against each other to be awarded the privilege of hosting the games.
+The Olympic Games is the longest-running, and the most famous sporting event in the world, and can be traced back to 776BC.
+It takes place every four years in a different specified city in a different country each time.
+For a city to be awarded the Olympic Games, there is a long bidding process where different cities bid against each other to be awarded the privilege of hosting the games.

-The Olympic Games in 2012 are to be held in London.
+The Olympic Games in 2020 are due to be held in Tokyo, Japan.

 What is the Olympic Charter?

-The Olympic Charter is the document which brings together the Fundamental Principles, Rules and Bye-laws adopted by the International Olympic Committee (IOC).
+The Olympic Charter is the codification of the fundamental principles, rules and bye-laws adopted by the International Olympic Committee (IOC).
 The full role of the International Olympic Committee is set out in the Olympic Charter.

 The Olympic Charter governs the organisation and running of the Olympic Movement and sets in stone the conditions by which the Olympic Games are held and celebrated.